Jorgie Porter shares baby joy after miscarriage saw her lose quads: 'We’ve been keeping a little secret'

-Jorgie Porter has shared the exciting news that she is pregnant with her second baby – following a heartbreaking miscarriage.
+Jorgie Porter has showed off her baby bump after sharing the exciting news that she is pregnant with her second baby – following a heartbreaking miscarriage.

-The actress, who shot to fame on Hollyoaks playing Theresa McQueen, is already a proud mom to Forest born in 2022 – who she shares with fiancé Ollie Piotrowski.
+The actress, who shot to fame on Hollyoaks playing Theresa McQueen, is already a proud mum to Forest born in 2022 – who she shares with fiancé Ollie Piotrowski.

 Jorgie Porter confirms baby news